awslabs/aws-athena-query-federation/athena-vertica/README.md

 * **SecretNameOrPrefix:** The name or prefix of a set of names within Secrets Manager that this function should have access to. (e.g. vertica-*)
 * **VerticaConnectionString:** The Vertica connection details to use by default if not catalog specific connection is defined and optionally using SecretsManager (e.g. ${secret_name}).
 * **VPC ID:** The VPC Id to be attached to the Lambda function
-* **ListTablesPageSize** - Page size used for the pagination of the ListTableMetadata API (1-50, Default: 50).
-   This specifies the maximum number of tables for which metadata will be retrieved by each paginated request.
-   For additional information, see [ListTableMetadata Pagination](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-federation-sdk/README.md#ListTableMetadata-Pagination) in the SDK's README.

 ### Terms